-les of Association may be consulted at the Luxembourg Trade and Companies Register (Reghe corporate purpose of the Management Company is to manage undertakings for collective law and to issue/redeem units or shares in these products, among other activities.
-In addition any currently also manages other undertakings for collective investment.

-r paid-up equity capital of EUR 13,742,000.
+The consolidated version of the Articles of Association may be consulted at the Luxembourg Trade and Companies Register (Registre de Commerce et des Sociétés).
+The corporate purpose of the Management Company is to manage undertakings for collective investment pursuant to Luxembourg law and to issue/redeem units or shares in these products, among other activities.
+In addition to the Fund, the Management Company currently also manages other undertakings for collective investment.
+The Management Company has fully paid-up equity capital of EUR 13,742,000.